Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Identifying causal relationships in invisible pairs

 \subsection{Utilizing independence between regression residuals}

-In this section, new conditions are provided by characterizing the content of the regression sets $M$ and $N$ in Lemmas~\ref{lemma:visible_parent} and~\ref{lemma:visible_non_edge} with the following intuition.
-We have seen some examples of a pair $(x_i,x_j)$ that is visible with respect to $X$, while being invisible with respect to $X\setminus \{x_{k_q}\}$ for some $x_{k_q}$.
-In such cases, $x_{k_q}$ must be a parent of $x_i$ or $x_j$.
-Visibility with respect to $X$ and invisibility with respect to $X\setminus \{x_{k_q}\}$ can be confirmed using Lemmas~\ref{lemma:visible_parent},~\ref{lemma:visible_non_edge} and~\ref{lemma:invisible}.
-This allows us to identify that $x_{k_q}$ must be a parent of $x_i$ or $x_j$, even when $(x_{k_q},x_i)$ and $(x_{k_q},x_j)$ are both invisible.
+In this section, new conditions are provided by characterizing the content of the regression sets $M$ and $N$ in Lemmas~\ref{lemma:visible_parent} and~\ref{lemma:visible_non_edge} with the following intuition. \begin{proposition} If $(x_i,x_j)$ is visible with respect to $X$ and invisible with respect to $X\setminus \{x_{k}\}$, $x_{k}$ must be a parent of $x_i$ or $x_j$. \end{proposition}